udexon/PhosPay/PhosPay_WS_MTMS.md

 More specifically, Agent C (Christ) and Agent D (Donald) are individuals not affiliated with Western Union.

-We intentionally use this unrealistic example to make readers aware of various issues, such as the Western Union comission fees, which exceed the tip USD 1 itself.
+We intentionally use this unrealistic example to make readers aware of various issues, such as the Western Union commission fees, which exceed the tip USD 1 itself.

+Suppose we increase the tip to USD 20 to make it realistic, in comparison to the commission fees.

+Suppose Payor A (Adam), Payee B (Brenda) and Agents Christ and Donald use a mixture of online chat and voice conversations to facilitate the transactions.
+The following will be the steps required:

+1.